Healthy Homes Assessment Waterloo

 building insulation inspection

-A cozy dry home is a healthy home
+A dry and warm house is a healthy home

 Insulation Waterloo

-Insulation needs to be in compliance with the R-values required for your area
+Insulation needs to be in compliance with the R-values of your area.

-The "R" signifies thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
+The more R-value is higher, the more efficient the insulation.

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 Find out all the details about the Healthy Homes insulation quality.